junxit/us-congress-bills-116/bill.md

     - **(B)** individuals with disabilities;
   - **(5)** the hotline has the capability to engage with individuals using text messages.
 - **(c)** *Best practices* The Attorney General shall issue guidance to grant recipients on best practices for implementing the requirements of subsection (b).
-- **(d)** *Preference* The Attorney General shall give preference to applicants that demonstrate that they seek to employ individuals to operate the hotline who have been convicted of an offense, or served a term of imprisonment.
+- **(d)** *Preference* The Attorney General shall give preference to applicants that demonstrate that they seek to employ individuals to operate the hotline who have been convicted of an offense, or have served a term of imprisonment and have completed any court-ordered supervision.
 - **(e)** *Authorization of appropriations* There is authorized to be appropriated $1,500,000 for each of fiscal years 2021 through 2025 to carry out this section.